 Perched in the luscious mountains near the city of Kandy in Central Sri Lanka, Santani is a dedicated wellness retreat whose every detail is crafted to nurture well-being and serenity.
-The site was carefully chosen to provide a sense of seclusion, tranquillity and closeness to nature, whilst not being too far from modern amenities.
-The hill-top location also offers stunning mountain views and refreshing breezes.
+The site was carefully chosen to provide a sense of seclusion, tranquillity and closeness to nature, whilst not being too far from the hustle and bustle of Kandy.
+This makes Santani a convenient stop on a tour while giving a sense of disconnection from the outside world.
+The hill-top location offers stunning mountain views, a refreshing breeze, and endless skies so that guests here can take a breath and soak in the surroundings of Sri Lanka's beautiful inner island landscape.

-Santani is the epitome of minimalist luxury, based on an architectural concept of open spaces inspiring freedom of the mind.
-Comprising 16 stand-alone room units with balconies and two interconnecting room units with private pool, the accommodation is elevated on elegant stilts with timber flooring, whitewashed walls and full-height glazing.
-The unencumbered views of the rugged surroundings are simply stunning.
+Santani is the epitome of minimalist luxury, based on an architectural concept of open spaces inspiring freedom of the mind - the design limits outside distraction so that one can focus on slowing down and meditation.
+Comprising of 16 Mountain View Chalets, these stand-alone units come with balconies and there are two interconnecting units which would suit groups well.
+The accommodation is elevated on elegant stilts with timber flooring, whitewashed walls and floor to ceiling windows.
+The positioning and design of the chalets are about maximising on the unencumbered views of the rugged surroundings, and they are simply stunning.

-In commitment to Santani’s ideology of detox from modern’s life’s stresses, there is no Wi-fi or TV available in guests rooms, however there is a communal media room with internet facilities and theatre.
-This does not, however, result in a lack of things to do.
-You can relax in stillness or in activity, with hiking trails, river natural swimming pools, tea plantations and an infinity lap pool.
-There is also an elevated restaurant, main pavilion lounge and outdoor sitting lounge with camp fires, offering an assortment of breathtakingly beautiful locations for a quiet moment alone or to socialise with other guests.
+In commitment to Santani’s ideology of detox from life’s modern stresses, there is no TV available in guest rooms and Wi-Fi is only available on request, there is also a communal media room with internet facilities and theatre.
+But this does not result in a lack of things to do.
+You can relax in stillness or in activity, with hiking trails, natural river swimming pools, tea plantations and an infinity lap pool.
+There is also an elevated restaurant, main pavilion lounge and outdoor sitting lounge with campfires, offering an assortment of breathtakingly beautiful locations for a quiet moment alone or to socialise with other guests.

 True to its name, meaning ‘harmony’ in Sanskrit, Santani is the embodiment of harmony with nature and the perfect haven in which to achieve harmony in mind, body and soul.